nicozez/nicozez/README.md

 - 👋 Hi, I’m @nicozez!
 Currently studying EE and the creative arts @ Stanford.
-- Interested in how the creative arts and technology intersect.
+- Interested in how the body and technology intersects.
 I also really like musical performance and ChucK.
-- Focus on signal processing, musical hardware, and ML.
+- Focussing on signal processing, autonomous implants, ophthalmology and ML.
 - 📫 nicozez@stanford.edu.

 <!---